Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - If you need to leave a scene early for any reason, create a ticket to inform staff after leaving.
 This includes your game crashing, or for any IRL reason.

-- Do not stop a scene to make a ticket.
-Try to resolve the situation in character, and make a ticket afterwards if a rule is violated.
-If possible, resolve the conflict in character.
+- Do not stop a roleplay scene to make a ticket.
+Try to resolve the situation in character, and submit a ticket to staff afterwards if a rule has been broken.
+Only open a ticket during the scene if the issue is urgent, like a Zero Tolerance rule break.

 - To Submit a Ticket, find the section listed “Tickets” and use the “Open Ticket” Option.
 Select a ticket option that closely relates to your situation, and Staff will assist as soon as possible.